microsoft/powerbi-powershell/src/Modules/OnPremisesDataGateway/Commands.OnPremisesDataGateway/help/Get-OnPremisesDataGatewayCluster.md

 # Get-OnPremisesDataGatewayCluster

 ## SYNOPSIS
-Get clusters for the current user.
+Get clusters for the current user

 ## SYNTAX